New Rural Climate Partnership Launches with 3 Initial Grants

 RURAL-LED SOLUTIONS FOR RURAL COMMUNITIES

-Through investments in rural-based organizations and rural economic development hubs, as well as rural-focused advocacy, RCI will help ensure federal funding spurs economic growth that reflects local priorities, promotes racial and economic equity, and advances clean energy and climate solutions.
-This month RCI awarded grants to three organizations to expand the impact of their successful programs.
+Through investments in rural-based organizations and rural economic development hubs, as well as rural-focused advocacy, RCP will help ensure federal funding spurs economic growth that reflects local priorities, promotes racial and economic equity, and advances clean energy and climate solutions.
+This month RCP awarded grants to three organizations to expand the impact of their successful programs.

 ABOUT JOSH EWING